Stickykenny/TIA-for-htr/README.md

 3. Using kraken, the selected images are segmented and ocr-ed to obtain a rough result that will be aligned with the actual transcription

-4. Using the ocr result, we create pairs of text-image for each segmented parts of the image associated with their correct transcription
+4. Using the ocr result, we create pairs of text/image for each segmented parts of the image associated with their correct transcription

 5. Result produced tmp/cropped_image/\*/ will need to be regrouped into their parent folder using `python3 utils_extract.py tmp/cropped_image/`